-- Standard terms and conditions must give an ISPA member the right to remove any content hosted by that member which it considers illegal or for which it has received a take-down notice.
+- Terms and conditions must give an ISPA member the right to remove any content hosted by that member which it considers illegal or for which it has received a take-down notice.

-- Standard terms and conditions must give the ISPA member the right to suspend or terminate the service of any customer that does not comply with the terms and conditions, Acceptable Use Policy or any other contractual obligations.
+- Terms and conditions must give the ISPA member the right to suspend or terminate the service of any customer that does not comply with the terms and conditions, acceptable or fair use policies, or any other contractual obligations.

-- ISPA members must not send or promote the sending of unsolicited bulk email and must take reasonable measures to ensure that their networks are not used by others for this purpose.
-ISPA members must also comply with the provisions of section 45(1) of the ECT Act, and must not send or promote the sending of unsolicited commercial communications that do not comply with the provisions of section 45(1) of the ECT Act.
+- ISPA members must not send or promote the sending of unsolicited electronic communications and must take reasonable measures to ensure that their networks are not used by others for this purpose.

-- ISPA members must provide a facility for dealing with complaints regarding unsolicited bulk email and unsolicited commercial communications that do not comply with the provisions of section 45(1) of the ECT Act originating from their networks and must react expeditiously to complaints received.
+- ISPA members must provide a facility for dealing with complaints regarding unsolicited electronic communications originating from their networks and must react expeditiously to complaints received.

-- ISPA members must take reasonable steps to ensure that they do not offer paid content subscription services to minors without written permission from a parent or guardian.
+- ISPA members must take reasonable steps to ensure that they do not offer any paid services to minors without written permission from a parent or guardian.

 - ISPA members must provide Internet access customers with information about procedures and software applications which can be used to assist in the control and monitoring of minors’ access to Internet content.
 This requirement does not apply to corporate customers where no minors have Internet access.

-- ISPA members must conduct themselves lawfully at all times and must co-operate with law enforcement authorities where there is a legal obligation to do so.
+- ISPA members must conduct themselves lawfully at all times and must co-operate with law enforcement authorities within the applicable legal framework.